 To successfully publish, make your podcast, your voice, your message, available on as many platforms as possible so that no one gets left out.

 I strongly believe we have to make our podcast SUPER accessible.
-We can do this by having it on our website (not hidden), on Android apps, Google Play Music, TuneIn, Spreaker, Stitcher, and YouTube!
+We can do this by having it on our website (not hidden), on Android apps, Google Podcasts, TuneIn, Spreaker, Stitcher, and YouTube!

 There’s even a cool service like Subscribe by Email.
 This is not to be confused with signing up for a newsletter.